 Take the frozen cucumber juice out of the freezer and place each cube into the alginate bath.
 As the cube melts, the calcium in the liquid reacts with the alginate to form a gel skin around the cube.
 The cubes will float at first, so you’ll have to push the cubes down into the bath to make sure they’re immersed in the alginate.
 After a minute or two the balls will sink on their own; that’s when you should remove them from the bath and rinse them with water.
 They should have a thin skin and still be liquid on the inside.
 Since this is reverse spherification, the gelling process will stop as soon as the balls are lifted from the alginate bath.

 To assemble the cocktail, stir the yellow chartreuse, gin, lemon juice, and simple syrup together in a tall glass.
 Add the tonic water and the boba spheres.

 I think the drink was missing ice.
 It wasn’t cold enough.
 If I made this again, I’d put the gin and yellow chartreuse in the freezer ahead of time so they’re ice cold when mixed into the cocktail.
 Or I’d shake over ice instead of stirring directly in the glass as the instructions say.
 Chilling the tonic water wasn’t enough.

 The ice would also dilute the drink.
 The gin overpowers everything else as it’s presently mixed.
 I couldn’t pick out the yellow chartreuse, cucumber juice, or quinine flavors, so it needs some water to mellow the gin for my undeveloped palate.
 That would also help fill the 12 oz glass to the top, so the glass looks more full.

 I’ve never tried the original, so maybe I’m not the best judge of this drink.
-Ultimately, the concept is cool and fun.
-I can turn any drink into a boba drink now.
+Ultimately, the concept of turning any drink into a boba drink is cool and fun.
 I think an elderflower soda with cucumber spheres would be a very nice non-alcoholic drink.